John J. Albright - Table of Contents

 - Albright financed a library in Scranton that was a memorial to his parents.
 Designed by Buffalo's Green & Wicks, it was opened in 1893.

-- A moving force behind the Pan-American Exposition
+- Albright was a moving force behind the Pan-American Exposition

 - Albright was an owner of Lackawanna Steel Co.